 Owner, Luxury Lotus Spa

 Esther Nelson is the owner of Luxury Lotus Spa that provides facials, nails, waxing, and body treatments.
 During the pandemic, she worked closely with the Tampa Bay Women’s Business Centre (TBWBC) for help to apply for grants and COVID Impact loans including the City of Tampa Relief Fund, PayPal, EIDL, and PPP loans.
 In addition, her TBWBC counselor provided guidance on her business plan, her presence on social media, and expanding her services from brick-and-mortar into new virtual platforms.
-As a result, Ms. Nelson gained confidence as an entrepreneur and will publish her first book in October 2020 entitled, The Ultimate Self-Care Guide to help women feel beautiful inside and out.
+As a result of the Tampa Bay WBC CARES program, Ms. Nelson gained confidence as an entrepreneur and will publish her first book in October 2020 entitled, The Ultimate Self-Care Guide to help women feel beautiful inside and out.

 Owner, Studio 210 Salon

-Anna Imani is the owner of Studio 210 Salon and has been a client of the Tampa Women’s Business Centre since April of 2020.
-During the COVID-19 pandemic, Anna was required to completely shut down her Salon for a period and subsequently reduce the number of customers in her salon to comply with CDC guidelines.
-Through the business coaching services offered by the Tampa Bay WBC CARES Program, Anna was able to get the help she needed to successfully apply for, and receive, a PPP Loan and a Hillsborough County R3 grant.
-Thank you Anna for reaching out to us and congratulations!
+Soheila Imani is the owner of Studio 210 Salon and has been a client of the Tampa Women’s Business Centre since April of 2020.
+During the COVID-19 pandemic, Soheila was required to completely shut down her Salon for a period and subsequently reduce the number of customers in her salon to comply with CDC guidelines.
+Through the business coaching services offered by the Tampa Bay WBC CARES Program, Soheila was able to get the help she needed to successfully apply for, and receive, a PPP Loan and a Hillsborough County R3 grant.
+Thank you Sohelia for reaching out to us and congratulations!

 Owner, Cashew Brittle by Son'ni Boi & Petal, Inc.